shansmith01/redwood-shad-scaffold-generators/README.md

 Copy the generators folder into your 'web/' folder in redwood.

-And then you should be able to scaffold out a new page
+And then you should be able to scaffold out a new model